Seasick-Turtle/100-Days-of-Code/README.md

 * Spent additional time going over React best practices
 * Spent additional time going over data structures
 * Did more problems on CodeWars

+### Day 18:

+* Spent the day working on more CodeWars and doing additional reading on JavaScript